General

 Including pointers, structs, dynamic memory: 3–6 months.

-The key is writing code every day.
-30 minutes daily is more effective than 5 hours once a week.
+The trick is writing code every day.
+Thirty minutes daily beats a five-hour session once a week.

 Technical